jhlagado/hyperdrive2/README.md

 # Hyperdrive II: The Microbee Adventure

-## A Different Game, A Different Machine
+## A Microbee Original

-Hyperdrive II is not the VIC-20 game called Hyperdrive.
-It is a separate title written by John Hardy for the Microbee, and it only makes a few references to Ken Stone's original Hyperdrive.
-The story draws on Ken's ideas, but the game itself is a fresh reworking built on the BASIC engine that powered Caverns.
+Hyperdrive II is a Microbee science-fiction text adventure written by John Hardy in 1982 and released in 1983.
+The BASIC listing's title screen credits Hardy and notes it is "based on an idea by Ken Stone," which ties it directly to the small circle of early-1980s collaborators who built Caverns and the original Hyperdrive.

-It comes from the same small circle of collaborators and the same early-1980s moment in home computing, but it is its own game with its own tone and structure.
+That credit matters.
+Hyperdrive II can be read as a sequel in spirit to Ken Stone's VIC-20 Hyperdrive, carrying forward the core idea of a lone pilot drawn into a vast, abandoned ship.
+But the execution is new: a Microbee-only adventure with its own map, puzzles, and voice, built on the BASIC engine that powered Caverns.

 ## The Premise (From the Intro)